 Let's begin with the way the plant is referenced in plant taxonomy.
 The botanical name is Epimedium grandiflorum 'Rose Queen.'
 Alternate cultivar names are 'Crimson Queen' (not to be confused with the namesake Japanese maple), 'Crimson Beauty,' and 'Yubae.'
 As with Mayapple plants, gardening novices are sometimes surprised to learn that it belongs to the barberry family.

 Although the plant goes by several common names, the genus name is sufficiently well known to serve essentially as a common name in its own right.
-When I use it as such, I do not capitalize or italicize.
+When we use it as such, we do not capitalize or italicize.
 Epimediums are classified as herbaceous perennials, although, in some cases, they may be semi-evergreen.

 What Does It Look Like?